 Narcissists destroy your self-esteem to keep you dependent.

-So the moment you start affirming your worth, speaking kindly to yourself, and surrounding yourself with people who uplift you?
-Their power crumbles.
+So the moment you start affirming your worth, speaking kindly to yourself, and surrounding yourself with people who uplift you, their power crumbles.

-Rebuilding self-worth is a daily choice.
-Remind yourself you’re lovable, worthy, and powerful, even if they tried to convince you otherwise.
+So remind yourself you’re lovable, worthy, and powerful, even if they tried to convince you otherwise.

 You don’t need their love to feel whole.
 You never did.